Likelihood methods for CMB experiments: Likelihood approaches -- Large-scale regime

 where $N_\mathrm{Gibbs}$ is the number of Gibbs samples evaluated in the component separation analysis, and $\hat{C}_\ell^i$ is the power spectrum of the i-th sample.
 In other words, the posterior on the cosmological parameters of interest given the observed data can be obtained by averaging the individual posteriors over the Gibbs samples, that can be stored during the Gibbs implementation.
 The evaluation can be made more accurate by increasing the number of samples.
-It has to be noted that one only needs to store the variance of the sampled CMB maps $\mathbf{s}^i$ up to a given multipole $\ell_\mathrm{max}$, i.e. it is not necessary to store the much more memory-demanding samples themselves.
+It has to be noted that one only needs to store the variance of the sampled CMB maps $\mathbf{s}^i$ up to a given multipole $\ell_\mathrm{max}$, i.e., it is not necessary to store the much more memory-demanding samples themselves.

+The accuracy of the Blackwell-Rao estimator depends on the number of samples required to reach convergence.
+The number of samples grows very steeply with the $\ell_\mathrm{max}$ considered in the analysis~\cite{Chu:2004zp}.
+This limitation makes the Blackwell-Rao estimator more suited for the likelihood analysis of CMB large scales (low multipoles).
+Modified version of the Blackwell-Rao estimator have been proposed that allow to reduce the number of samples required for convergence, and therefore allow to extend the viability of this approach to higher $\ell_\mathrm{max}$~\cite{Rudjord:2008vc}.

 The Gibbs method has been employed by the Planck collaboration as a component separation method to obtain maps of the CMB temperature signal and foreground contaminants~\cite{Akrami:2018mcd,Ade:2015qkp,Ade:2013crn}.
 The Blackwell-Rao estimator, based on the Gibbs samples so obtained, has been employed by the Planck collaboration as an alternative likelihood method for the analysis of the temperature data at large scales~\cite{Aghanim:2015xee,Ade:2013kta}.
+It has been employed by the WMAP collaboration for the likelihood analysis of the large-scale ($\ell<32$) temperature data~\cite{WMAP,Larson:2010gs}.